 Aggregation of the Tau protein is linked to the onset and progression of Tauopathies, which represent a subset of neurodegenerative disorders, including Alzheimer’s disease (AD), which represents around 90% of incidences, and frontotemporal dementias (FTD).
 In these diseases Tau protein accumulates into protein deposits known as neurofibrillary tangles (NFTs) in the patient’s brain.
 There is an established link between familial mutations in the Tau gene on chromosome 17 (FTDP-17) and early-onset forms of FTD with Parkinsonism, and Tau is one of the currently most recognized targets for the potential treatment of AD.
 Under normal conditions Tau is known to stabilize microtubules within cells.
 In AD, however, Tau shows a reduction in its affinity towards microtubules, and this lack of binding to microtubules is thought to be one of the main reasons why Tau aggregates abnormally in this disease.
 Cantabio’s Tau program aims to stabilize the Tau protein and to preserve its natural function in disease affected cells.

-Theoretical representation of the protein (Ab or Tau) aggregation process.
+Theoretical representation of the protein (Tau) aggregation process.